stla/hspray/README.md

 ___

-The `Spray a` type represents the multivariate polynomials with coefficients in `a`.
+An object of type `Spray a` represents a multivariate polynomial whose coefficients are represented by the type `a`.
 For example:

 ```haskell
 import Math.Algebra.Hspray